 Before you can take crafting writs, your character will need to be certified in a particular crafting skill.
 Fortunately this is way easier than you might think: simply walk to the nearest Writ Board in a city of your choice, and then visit a certification trainer NPC in Davon’s Watch, Vulkhel Guard, or Daggerfall.

 These certification trainers will give you a quest explaining the basics of crafting.
-There are two separate certification trainers: one for equipment crafting professions which are Woodworking, Blacksmithing and Clothing, and the other for consumable crafting which are Alchemy, Provisioning, and Enchanting.
+There are two separate certification trainers: one for equipment crafting professions which are Woodworking, Blacksmithing, Clothing and Jewelry Crafting, and the other for consumable crafting which are Alchemy, Provisioning, and Enchanting.

 You can only have ONE certification quest from EACH of these trainers at any given time but you only need to complete the certification process once, so you will quickly go through all 6 (or 7 with Jewelry Crafting) of these quests.
 Do note that your character must be at least level 6 before you can take on certification.

 In case you have Rank 10 in a particular profession already, you can completely skip the certification process by selecting the right dialogue options when talking to trainers.
 If you’re already experienced with crafting or if you read our crafting basics guide, you’re likely safe to skip certification altogether as it won’t teach you anything new.

 Once a day you can visit a Writ Board in any major city in the game and pick up your daily quests.
 Assuming you’re certified in all professions, you can pick up all 6 writs at the same time.

 Crafting writ quests are fairly straightforward.
 You’ll be required to create specific items corresponding your skill level in a profession, and deliver them to NPCs who requested them.